Last Updated as of January 2, 2020

 For this article we want to focus in helping people minimize that risk and provide a safe and secure way to purchase a used iPhone.

-Listed below we listed four common issues that people face when purchasing a second hand iPhone and then we'll proceed in giving you five recommendations to help you minimize these risks.
+Listed below are four common issues that people face when purchasing a second hand iPhone.
+Then we'll proceed in giving you five recommendations to help you minimize these risks.

 The following are focal points you should consider before you purchase a used iPhone from OfferUp, LetGo, Craigslist, eBay, and the Facebook marketplace.